pantrypoints/sp/content/en/research/countries/china/xi/chapter-04e.md

 fulfillment of spiritual life, and pursue the meaning of life.
 "2 This idea explains the essence of man from the relationship between the individual and society, and reveals the all-round development of man from the relationship between man and the community of social life.
-Comrade Xi Jinping clearly stated in the report of the 19th National Congress of the Communist Party of China: "Ensure that all the people have a greater sense of gain in joint construction and shared development, and continuously promote the all-round development of people."3 These ideas have further inherited and enriched the Marxist thinking on the all-round development of man.
+Comrade Xi Jinping clearly stated in the report of the 19th National Congress of the CCP: "Ensure that all the people have a greater sense of gain in joint construction and shared development, and continuously promote the all-round development of people."3 These ideas have further inherited and enriched the Marxist thinking on the all-round development of man.